rajea-bilal/rajea-bilal/README.md

         </p>
         <p align="center">
           Tech: HTML | CSS | JavaScript | Supabase <br><br>
         A full-stack app developed to support people in their mental well-being.
-It offers users a combination of techniques - developed from over 20 years of research - which when practiced consistently can calm the mind and help reduce anxiety and stress.
+It offers users a combination of techniques which when practiced consistently can calm the mind and help reduce anxiety and stress.
         </p>
       </td>
       </tr>